"The bigger our app grows, the more QA resources we throw at it... but it's not fixing our quality problem", said the Director of Engineering.

 1. Let someone own QA

-Not every company can benefit from more QA folks but having at least someone in charge of the QA process is invaluable.
-Even if you outsource every other function of your QA, you need someone to strategize and develop the overall software testing that you do.
-Who else will prioritise what should be fixed?
+Not every company can benefit from simply bringing in more QA folks but having at least someone in charge of the QA process is invaluable.
+Even if you outsource every other function of your QA, you need someone to strategize, manage quality standards, and develop the overall software testing plan to follow.
+Who else will prioritize what should be tested, reported on, and fixed?

 3. Make QA a priority

-No seriously.
-Make QA a priority in your company.
-It might sound crazy but the number of times I’ve worked with companies who simply see QA as a team that comes in at the end of the process to explain what is broken is mind blowing.
 We have put together QA best practices if you need a head start in improving your QA.
-Try to think about the ways in which QA can be a revenue generating team as opposed to a cost centre - you’ll be thankful you did.
+Try to think about the ways in which QA can be a revenue-generating team as opposed to a cost center - you’ll be thankful you did.

 4. Integrate earlier

-Getting QA involved earlier in the development process (assuming, of course, you completed #2.
-You did #2 already right?) means that you stand more of a chance of releasing on time.
+Getting QA involved earlier in the development process (assuming, of course, you completed #3.
+You did #3 already, right?) means that you stand a better chance of releasing on time.
 How do we know this?
 Our research and work indicate that those companies who have their QA team part as early as the design or ideation stage release with more confidence.